aentan/mydoc-website/content/_index.md

         - name: "Grace Chew"
           who: "Asst.
 Pharmacy Practice Manager"
           photo: "/img/people/grace-chew"
-          quote: "With MyDoc, there is a chance for customers to access pharmacist advice which is trusted and we will be able to give them information about their condition anytime anywhere when they need it.
-They can talk to us about their conditions privately anytime 24/7.
+          quote: "With MyDoc, there is a chance for customers to access pharmacist advice which is trusted.
+They can talk to us about their conditions privately any time 24/7.
 MyDoc helps us achieve the aim of reaching out to customers and being there for them to provide trusted health service."
         - name: "Mohammad Faizal"
           who: "Medical Director"
           photo: "/img/people/mohammad-faizal"